-The easiest ways to prevent HPV are to use condoms and to limit the number of sexual partners you have.
+The easiest ways to prevent HPV are to use and to limit the number of sexual partners you have.

 In addition, the CDC recommends the HPV vaccine for boys and girls ages 11 or 12.
 Women and men can get vaccinated until age 26.
 The vaccine is said to protect against the types of HPV known to be associated with cancer and also to prevent some types that cause warts.

 To prevent health problems associated with HPV, be sure to get regular health checkups, screenings, and Pap smears.